Language selection

 Carbon capture, utilization and storage strategy (CCUS): Leading the development of a federal strategy that will enable the Canadian CCUS industry to realize its GHG reduction and commercial potential.

-Clean Fuel Standard: This standard is part of Canada’s climate plan to reduce emissions, accelerate the use of clean technologies and fuels, and create good jobs in a diversified economy and across multiple sectors.
+Clean Fuel Regulations: This standard is part of Canada’s climate plan to reduce emissions, accelerate the use of clean technologies and fuels, and create good jobs in a diversified economy and across multiple sectors.
 These sectors include clean technology, agriculture, and low-carbon energy sectors, such as biofuels and hydrogen.

 Regulatory Co-operation on Codes and Standards for Low Carbon Fuels in transportation: Governments and industry in Canada and globally are supporting the alignment of codes and standards and the development of new ones, for the production, distribution and use of clean fuels and the electrification of transportation.